 In a 2005 article, Stephen Argument asked, ‘is legal professional privilege an endangered principle?’
 It seems his concerns were prescient.
 Proponents of privilege watch on with growing concern.
 Courts in this country and elsewhere have consistently hailed privilege’s significance.
 The comments of Gummow J are representative: privilege is ‘not a mere rule of evidence but a substantive and fundamental common law doctrine, a rule of law, the best explanation of which is that it affords a practical guarantee of fundamental rights’.
 Others believe privilege’s importance is overstated.
 In the same year but in a different case, Gummow’s colleague Toohey J remarked: ‘Important, indeed entrenched as legal professional privilege is, it exists to serve a purpose, that is to promote the public interest by assisting and enhancing the administration of justice.
 It is not an end in itself.’

 Mason J had earlier observed: ‘[I]t is impossible to assess how significantly the privilege advances the policy which it is supposed to serve.
 The strength of the public interest is open to question.’
 All of which makes a case shortly to come before the High Court of Australia, Glencore International AG v Federal Commissioner of Taxation , all the more interesting.
 In 2014, mining giant Glencore sought advice from Appleby, a law firm now notorious for its offshore restructuring practice.
 In 2017, documents relating to that advice became publicly available following the Paradise Papers leak.
 Those documents subsequently came to the attention of the Australian Taxation Office.

-If you have any questions regarding legal professional privilege please contact the Employment Team at BAL Lawyers.
+If you have any questions regarding legal professional privilege please contact our Employment Law & Investigations team at BAL Lawyers.

 Written by John Wilson and Kieran Pender.
 First published in Ethos .